apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

     --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-master/constraints-3.6.txt"

-This works also with extras - for example:
+This works also with extras, for example:

 .. code-block:: bash